 This two days adventure tour to the Aral Sea and western Karakalpakistan offers you to witness the planet’s worst environmental disaster, drying the Aral Sea.
-Within the last fifty years, the waters Aral retreated more than 200 km from its original shores leaving behind another huge salty desert ‘Aralkum’.
-During the tour, you will visit the Ship Cemetery and small museum in Muynak, you will also discover the area’s most impressive historical site Mizdakhan Complex near Nukus.
+Within the last fifty years, the waters of Aral retreated more than 200 km from its original shores leaving behind another huge salty desert ‘Aralkum’.
+During the Aral Sea 2 days tour, you will visit the Ship Cemetery and small museum in Muynak, you will also discover the area’s most impressive historical site Mizdakhan Complex near Nukus.

 - Lake Sudochei and former soviet gulag ‘Urga’

-- The Aral Sea and impressive canyons of Ustyurt
+- The Aral Sea and the impressive canyons of Ustyurt

 - Ship cemetery in Muynak

 Day 1 – Nukus – Lake Sudochie – Aral Sea

 Drive via Ustyurt Plateau to the Asral Sea.
 Visit on the way Sudochie Lake and former Soviet gulag ‘Urga’.
 Arrive at the shores of the Aral Sea and set up the camp.

 Day 2 – Aral Sea – Muynak – Nukus

 Drive via Muynak to Nukus.
 Visit the ship cemetery in Muynak and a small local museum.
 On the way to Nukus, stop in Hujayli and visit the Mizdakhan complex.